cosinekitty/jcadmin/README.md

 # jcadmin
-A web-based interface to administrate jcblock (junk call blocker).
+A web-based interface to administrate the [jcblock](http://jcblock.sourceforge.net) junk call blocker program by Walter S. Heath.